 Call 000 immediately.
 For child protection concerns in NSW, call the Child Protection Helpline on 132 111 (24 hours, 7 days).

-The safety, wellbeing, and best interests of every child is the primary consideration in all Mudyin programs and activities.
+The safety, wellbeing, and best interests of every child is the primary consideration in any Mudyin program or activity involving children.

 All children have the right to be safe, respected, valued, and heard.